natbusa/data-engineering/README.md

 Main focus on data science is to understand the why's behind the numbers.
 So it's very important to:
  - be critical on both results and assumptions
- - no opinions but maths, statitics evidence
+ - no opinions but vidence based on maths, in particular statitics